titzer/virgil/doc/impl/Gc.md

 Thus, we use the first table, the "page" table, to quickly find the two indices that denote the start and end entries for all safepoints on the same page of code memory.
 We then binary-search the entries in the stackmap table for the entry with the matching offset.
-Because all of the entries between these two indices are on the same page, the table doesn't need to store their upper bits.
+Because all of the entries between these two indices are on the same page, their upper bits match; thus the table doesn't need to store their upper bits.
-Instead, it uses those upper bits to store, in-line, a length-bitmap for the frame.
+Instead, it uses those upper bits to store, in-line, a 20-bit length-bitmap for the frame.
+(Though the page size is chosen to be `4096` (12 bits), this is not actually tied to the virtual memory page size; it could be larger or smaller.)

 ### Organization of GC roots entries

 Similar to the GC stackmap metadata, the roots metadata allows the GC to find all references in the initial heap, including global variables (i.e. component fields) and the objects which have been serialized into the data section.
 It is organized as a list of `offset` + `length-bitmap#32` pairs, where the `offset` is an offset into the `DATA` region.
-It covers only the mutable fields in the data section, since immutable fields by definition have their referents already serialized into the data section.
+It covers only the mutable fields in the data section, since immutable fields by definition have their referents already serialized into the data section and don't need to be scanned nor updated.

 ### Organization of the GC types table